 - unsweetened almond milk

-- fresh strawberries, blackberries, and raspberries
+- fresh fruit like strawberries, blackberries, and raspberries

 - gluten-free granola

 - sunflower seeds